 The department employs forty-six full-time sworn police officers, including the chief, two assistant chiefs, four lieutenants, and five sergeants.
 Additionally, the department has six non-sworn support personnel, including two court security officers.
 The City of Mason Police Department operates 18 fully equipped marked police cruisers, eight unmarked police cars, and one D.A.R.E. car.
 In addition, the department operates several special purpose vehicles, including motorcycles, bicycles, and SegwaysTM.
 The department patrols five community policing districts to which officers are assigned for a period of six months.

 Mason police officers average 14 years of professional police experience.
 The average tenure of management experience is 34 years.
 Both assistant chiefs and all six lieutenants are graduates of the Northwestern University Center for Public Safety School of Police Staff and Command.
 The Assistant Chief of Operations holds a Master of Science degree in Criminal Justice.
 The Assistant Chief of Support Services holds a Bachelor of Science degree in Criminal Justice.
 He is a certified Law Enforcement Executive, a graduate of the FBI National Academy, and a graduate of the Police Executive Leadership College.
-Chief of Police Ron Ferrell holds a Doctorate degree, is a graduate of the FBI National Academy, the Police Executive Leadership College, and the Southern Police Institute.
-He is a Certified Law Enforcement Executive.

 Mobile data computers are in all marked cruisers.
 These computers are linked to the Warren County Communications Center, the Law Enforcement Automated Data System (LEADS) and to the department’s records management system.
 Technology allows officers to receive instant information while in the field, thereby reducing demands on non-sworn support personnel and allowing officers to complete reports from the field.